ojasraundale/cartpole/README.md

 # cartpole
-Implementation of Black Box Optimization methods on the Cartpole Domain
+Implementation of Black Box Optimization methods and using Fourier State Vectors on the Cartpole Domain.

+## About the domain
+This a classic Reinforcement Learning domain.
+[Gymnasium](https://gymnasium.farama.org/ "Gymnasium's Homepage") already provides an excellent API for running environments.
+However I decided to create my own environment on Python for the purpose of the algorithm's implementation, just because it was fun!
+[CartPole.py](/CartPole.py) has my own implementation of the Cartpole environment.

+## Fourier State Vectors
+The state of a cartpole environment is determined by 4 state vectors: $x$ (Cart Position), $v$ (Cart Velocity), $w$ (Pole Angle w.r.t to vertical), \dot \omega ()

 Need python on your machine to run this code.